• Skip to primary navigation

 Instructions

-• Using a dough scraper, divide the dough ball into 16 balls that are equal in size.
-Flatten them slightly with your hand, cover with a towel and leave the dough to rest for 15 minutes.
+• Flatten each dough ball slightly with your hand.
+Cover with a clean kitchen towel and rest for 15 minutes.

 Notes: